 Second mistake – No Distance management.
 The smaller guy didn’t manage the distance at all.
 He could easily get punched once he started threatening as threatening is usually a trigger for someone to make the first move.
 And he could easily be in a knockout in this situation.

 Third Mistake – Hand positioning.
 Once you find yourself in a situation like this the last thing you want is to have your arms in your pockets or holding a phone in your hands, etc. Your arms should be in front of your head to be ready to defend yourself.
 And, also, your hands should keep the attacker at a safe distance so you have time to react on a first punch or kick or any kind of attack.

 If you want to see how this should really work in a street fight check it HERE as this is a very good example when a small guy takes on a much bigger opponent.

 You can also check in a video below how it should really look in a street fight.
 You can see a small guy taking down a big bully.

-Or you can check how effective good takedown can be in a real situation.
+Or you can check how effective a good takedown can be in a real situation.
 Judo guy was attacked by some hooligan but he managed to resolve the situation as fast as possible.

 Or check this video where the difference between both guys is huge but the small guy still manages to double leg this big bully.